NansPellicari/UE4-FactorsFactory/README.md

 #### 2.2.1. - UNIT

 The related class object is named `FactorUnit`.
-This is what designers or developpers want to **add on the fly** as a factor's variator.
+This is what designers or developpers want to **add on the fly** as a factor's variator (or alterator).
 Eg.

 > 1. Player eat a rotten fruit = **reduce** the **ACTION** capacity's **factor** to **2** after **100 secs** of digestion.